vikasnkumar/financeta/indicators.md

 ### Hilbert Transform - Instantaneous Trendline

 This indicator has no parameters and works on the close price.
-It creates a trend line that works on the current price bar thus not have the same lag as the various moving average indicators.
+It creates a trend line that works on the current close price bar thus not have the same lag as the various moving average indicators.

 For more details refer the resources at: